 Although your health record is the physical property of St. Anthony’s Medical Center, the information contained in the record belongs to you.
 You have the following rights with respect to your medical information that we maintain:

 - The Right to Request Restrictions

 You have the right to request a restriction or limitation on how we use and disclose your medical information for treatment, payment and health care operations.
 You also have a right to request a limitation on the medical information that we disclose to someone who is involved in your care or payment for such care, such as a family member or friend.
 To request restrictions, you must make your request in writing to the Privacy Officer (address below).
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.
-We are not required to agree to any restriction you request, with some exceptions.
+We are not required to agree to any restriction you request, with a limited exception for requests to restrict disclosures to your health plan related to services you have paid in full out of pocket.
 If we do agree to adhere to your restriction, we will comply with your request unless the information is needed to provide you emergency treatment or until you let us know that you do not want us to continue to comply with your previous request.

 - The Right to Inspect and Obtain a Copy